Directional first order approach for a class of bilevel programs: Introduction

-Bilevel optimization was first proposed by H. Von Stackelberg in 1934 \cite{Stackelberg} to study problems in market economies where the decisions are made by two distinct decision-makers at separate hierarchical levels.
-Since then it has been widely applied in fields such as meta-learning and hyperparameter selection in machine learning \cite{GYYZZ,ML,tax,YYZZ}, principal-agent problems in economics \cite{M76,M99}; see \cite{Dempe,Bireview,Luo} for more applications.
-Although (BP) is simpler than the general bilevel program, it appears in many important applications (\cite{Renner15,Rogerson85}) and even a general bilevel program can be reformulated as (BP); see e.g. \cite{YY} for such a reformulation.
+Bilevel optimization was first proposed by H. Von Stackelberg~\cite{Stackelberg} in 1934 to study problems in market economies where the decisions are made by two distinct decision-makers at separate hierarchical levels.
+Since then it has been widely applied in fields such as meta-learning and hyperparameter selection in machine learning \cite{GYYZZ,ML,tax,YYZZ}, principal-agent problems in economics \cite{M76,M99}; see \cite{Dempe,Luo} for more applications.

+Although (\ref{BP}) is simpler than the general bilevel program, it appears in many important applications; see \cite{Outrata,Renner15,Rogerson85} and the references within.